lyubogankov/freecodecamp/notes/css.md

 - We set the menu's flavor/price text to be on the left/right side of the same inline block, each with width 50%.
 - When the width of the window gets small, the text line-wraps even though there is still space.
 This happens because 50% of the parent's width is now too small to fit the whole line.
 - Observation: since the flavor text has more characters than the price text, we can allocate more relative width to the flavor, and the web page can go narrower before the flavor text line-wraps!

+### Cascade

+- From module "Learn the CSS Box Model by Building a Rothko Painting", we have three nested levels of `div`:
+    - frame
+    - canvas
+    - rectangles (`one`, `two`, `three`)

+    To make it "like a Rothko", we added `filter: blur(2px)` to the parent canvas module.
+This propagated to its children, the rectangles.

+    Then, the module instructed me to increase the blur radius of some of the boxes by `1px`.
+I created a rule that targeted those rectangles and set `filter: blur(3px)`, but the module said this was not correct!
+I changed it to `1px` and that was apparently the right answer.

+    The only explanation I can think of is that the `blur` *stacks* instead of being overriden by more specific selectors??